zrebec/ZTMWebDeveloper/README.md

 - <https://startbootstrap.com/templates>
 - <https://daneden.github.io/animate.css>

+>Todays webpages should be responsive mobile-first pages!
+That's the reason why Bootstrap is using often.

 ## Section 9: CSS Grid + CSS Layout

 The one of most important thing in websites are layout and Good User Experience of your page.
 It's not easy to find right balance.
 In this section will be explain CSS Layout and CSS Grid (which re are used above, but in bootstrap context only).
 This a bit tricky and alchemy.
 But create a good layout is really half-win of your website.

->Todays webpages should be responsive mobile-first pages!
-That's the reason why Bootstrap is using often.

-Now, here CSS
+>Rememebr!
+Some sites using ```grid-gap``` css property.
+This was
+>changed into ```gap```.
+Read more here: https://developer.mozilla.org/en-US/docs/Web/CSS/gap